erin-noe-payne/express-train/ReadMe.md

 ### train console

 Starts a standard node console in the context of your express train application.
-Adds the app object to the global scope for easy testing / experimenting / development.
-Also supports repl history for ease of use.
+All dependencies are available on the global scope for easier inspection and expirementing. (models/Users.js will be available as Users, ApiController.js as ApiController and so on).

 ### train boilerplate <command>